-Taking into consideration of the combined effect with respect to the severity and duration of the construction impacts to the affected sensitive receivers, alternatives and options shall be explored to avoid or minimize the potential adverse environmental impacts on the sensitive uses within and close to the Project area, e.g. different construction methods, sequences of works, phased implementation of the Project, work programme and methods for transportation of construction and demolition materials, to avoid or minimize adverse environmental impacts.
-A comparison of the environmental benefits and dis-benefits of applying different construction methods and sequences of works shall be included in the EIA study.
+Taking into consideration of the combined effect with respect to the severity and duration of the construction impacts to the affected sensitive receivers, the EIA study shall explore different construction methods and sequences of works of the Project with a view to avoiding or minimizing adverse environmental impacts during construction of the Project.
+A comparison of the environmental benefits and disbenefits of applying different construction methods and sequences of works shall be included in the EIA study.